Battle of Remagen: In popular culture

 Ludendorff Bridge captured 7 March 1945.
 Here the Watch on the Rhine fell Asleep: Americans Seized the Bridge Intact, Neutralizing Germany's ...

 On 8 September 1945, the U.S. Post Office issued a three-cent stamp commemorating the Liberation of Paris from the Germans.
 First day covers were illustrated with images of the Ludendorff Bridge illustrating its capture.
 Other countries have issued stamps commemorating the bridge's capture, including Nicaragua, Guyana, Micronesia, and Republic of the Marshall Islands.

 Ken Hechler was a combat historian during World War II.
 He was at III Corps headquarters, 16 km from Remagen, when the bridge was captured.
 He arrived there shortly afterward and interviewed participants.
 He returned after the war twice to interview Germans who took part in the battle.
 He found Captain Willi Bratge, one of two officers who had not been executed at Hitler's orders because he had been captured, and spent a week with him in the Remagen area learning about details of the battle.
 Hechler published the book The Bridge at Remagen in 1957.
 The book was adapted into a Hollywood film also named The Bridge at Remagen, produced by David L. Wolper in 1967.

+The tactical shooter game Hell Let Loose contains a level titled "Remagen" that is based on historical maps of the area surrounding the Ludendorff Bridge prior to its destruction.